zampat/neteye4/monitoring/business-services/check_service_aggregator_blog.md

 Resized image with higher zoom level:

-These metrics are exported as performance data and can be therefore be used to create intuitive visualizations in NetEye’s Analytics module:
+These metrics are exported as performance data and can be therefore be used to create intuitive visualizations in NetEye's Analytics module:

-This leads to the creation of Business Services via NetEye ‘s BP modules and Status Dashboards like this:
+This leads to the creation of Business Services via NetEye's BP modules and Status Dashboards like this: